 *This post may contain affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 For more info, check out our Privacy & Disclosure Policy.

 The 12 Eggs of Easter is a fun Christ-Centered Easter tradition that will teach children all about the Easter Story.

 A Christ-Centered Easter Tradition

 A few years ago, I realized that I wanted to do a little more to make our Easter celebrations more Christ-Centered.
 Don’t get me wrong.
-We love the Easter egg hunts, finding baskets and going on an Easter picnic.
-(Have you read about our 6 Favorite Simple Easter Traditions?)
+We love our 6 favorite Simple Easter Traditions.